Smartphone, Tablet and Mobile Device Security

 Find My iPhone, Find My iPad, and Find My Mac

 Find My iPhone is free for use with most iDevices and Macs.
-To use it you must first enable it on your device by going into Settings, signing into iCloud (your Apple ID/iTunes account should work), and setting the Find My iPhone option to On.
-If you don't see this option you may need to download and install the free app from iTunes first.
+To use it you must first enable it on your device by going into Settings (System Properties on a Mac), signing into iCloud (your Apple ID or iTunes account should work), and setting the Find My iPhone/iPad/Mac option to On.
+If you don't see this option you may need to download and install the free app from iTunes or the App store first.

 To locate a missing iDevice visit https://www.icloud.com/ from any web browser and log in with the same account used when the app was enabled.
-Find My iPhone will attempt to locate it and display onscreen messages regarding its status and location.
-Newer devices may have additional options such remote lock and data wiping to prevent others from using the device or accessing its data. iOS 7 adds security by requiring the Apple ID and password to turn off Find My Phone or wipe data.
+Find My iPhone will attempt to locate it and display on screen messages regarding its status and location.
+Newer devices may have additional options such remote lock and data wiping to prevent others from using the device or accessing its data.
+Turning off Find My Phone or wiping data also require the Apple ID and password as a security measure.
+See http://www.apple.com/icloud/find-my-iphone.html for details.

 Lookout - Android, iOS (Apple devices) and Kindle